Command Chains Reference

 # Step 1: Run validation with verbose output

-specfact repro --verbose
+specfact code repro --verbose

-specfact enforce sdd --bundle <bundle-name>
+specfact govern enforce sdd --bundle <bundle-name>

 Workflow Diagram: